Arcadia-Science/2024-auto-openraman/README.md

 - A computer running Windows (tested), macOS (tested), or Linux (not tested)
 - [Micro-Manager 2.0](https://micro-manager.org/Micro-Manager_Nightly_Builds) (tested with v2.0.3-20241016)
 - [OpenRAMAN spectrometer](https://www.open-raman.org/) camera, connected to the PC by USB

+### Optional Hardware
-- Optional: XY stage for multi-position acquisition
+- XY stage for multi-position acquisition
-- Optional: Shutter device for controlling laser exposure
+- Arduino/Teensy-controlled shutter device for controlling laser exposure
+- Arduino/Teensy-controlled neon light source for rough calibration

+The Arduino firmware for the shutter and neon light source is available in the `arduino` directory of this repository.
+You can upload it to your Arduino/Teensy board using the Arduino IDE.

 ## Configuration